qitianwu/NodeFormer/Readme.md

 1. Install the required package according to `requirements.txt`

 2. Create a folder `../data` and download the datasets from [here](https://drive.google.com/drive/folders/1sWIlpeT_TaZstNB5MWrXgLmh522kx4XV?usp=sharing)
+(For large graph datasets Proteins and Amazon2M, the datasets will be automatically downloaded)

 3. To run the training and evaluation on eight datasets we used, one can use the scripts in `run.sh`: